In-Car Payment Systems: Use Cases and Business Benefits

 5. Car Rental Experience

-Hertz is already experimenting with a connected car innovation for its business customers, in collaboration with Nokia and Concur and for fueling and parking.
+Hertz is already experimenting with a connected car innovation for its business customers, in collaboration with Nokia and Concur and using SAP vehicles network software solution for fueling and parking.
 The initiative, when fully designed, will allow customers to reserve their rentals and pay for parking and fuel online, as well as track and submit their expense claims.

 6. Automated Repair Payments